 CRIMINAL JUSTICE POLICY PRACTICUM

-The Criminal Justice Policy Practicum (“CJPP”) provides students at the SMU Dedman School of Law with a unique experiential learning opportunity in criminal justice research and policy.
-Each semester, students work with a Deason Center data set to practice interdisciplinary policy research.
-Students design, investigate, and publish a data-driven report derived from the Deason Center data set.
+Through the Criminal Justice Policy Practicum (“CJPP”), students had a unique experiential learning opportunity in criminal justice research and policy at the SMU Dedman School of Law.
+Students worked with a Deason Center data set to practice interdisciplinary policy research.
+They designed, investigated, and published a data-driven report derived from the Deason Center data set.

 For the Spring of 2019, the CJPP project studied misdemeanor justice in Dallas County Courts.
 Working with a data set of nearly 200,000 Dallas County misdemeanor cases, students learned to clean data sets, design research inquiries, code data, and report on the results of data assessments.
 By the end of the semester, the students designed empirical misdemeanor research inquiries and produced a public report describing the results of their data-driven inquiry.